iaman877/Hybrid-Multi-Cloud/5th june.md

      * Global Accelerator is a regional service and managed with respective to the Oregon region.
 ## Implementation - Creating a Global Accelerator
  Creating a Global Accelerator
 * GlobalAccelerator->Create accelerator ->name->tag
 * Listeners: The program that we are going to run or access using GA is known as listener.Every Listener has a   port number ex: Http run on port 80 (TCP).
-     * Add endpoints groups:
+* Add endpoints groups
 * Add endpoint :  Ec2 instance->instanceid->weight:128
 * Finally,create accelerator
 Now we get an unique url from GlobalAccelerator which will manage fault tolernce also.